 Recommended ResourcesThere is a significant number of outstanding Python resources online that are readily available in the form of textbooks, tutorials, and videos that are available for free.
 To enhance your comprehension and grasp of challenging concepts, we have curated a collection of the best free resources and provide links to them through MyUni.

 Our preferred textbooks for students is "Think Python 2e" authored by Allen B. Downey, which is freely accessible online.

 Learning & Teaching ModesThis course has three contact activities: lectures, workshops and practicals.
 Each of these activities is used to support and build on each other.

-Lectures: Weekly delivery of new material and are paired with an associated quiz.
+Lectures: Weekly delivery of new material and expands on readings and key concept videos.
+Lectures are paired with an associated quiz.
 Remote options are provided as all lectures are livestreamed and recorded through Echo360.

 Workshop sessions: Interactive sessions with your tutor where you will be presented with new material and/or exercises that you will complete and submit in the session.
 Workshops are designed to give you access to practical problems and work with your tutor available to identify any misconceptions or confusion.
 The sessions also allow us to check student performance and if we need to empthasize certain ideas more.

 Practical sessions: Weekly practical assignments are provided most weeks.
 Students are expected to attempt these before coming to their practical session.
 In the session we will check your understanding with a short interview.
 Tutors are also available for support in this time.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Students are expected to spend approximately 10 hours per week on this course.
 A typical week will involve 5 contact hours for learning and teaching activities and 5 hours of independant study.
 Independant study includes, watching provided key concept videos, reading the required reading, completing assessments, content revision and self-driven programming practise.